-- Due to the iridescence feature of the upper side of the blue morpho wings, the observer who watched the butterfly in flight seems never to be able to follow it always.
+- Due to the iridescence feature of the upper side of the blue morpho wings, the observer who watched the butterfly in flight seems never to be able to follow it.

-- The bright, blinding flashes of light are followed by episodes when the butterfly cannot be seen through the leaf canopy.
+- The bright, blinding light flashes are followed by episodes when the butterfly cannot be seen through the leaf canopy.

 - Any predator trying to catch it would be under the illusion that it appears and disappears.

-- This natural approach is similar to the techniques that magicians employ to distract the public during their tricks.
+- This natural approach resembles magicians’ techniques to distract the public during their tricks.

-The morpho butterfly coloring is so bright that they can be seen from a plane.
+The morpho butterfly coloring is so bright that it can be seen from a plane.

 Blue Morpho butterflies can often fly in swarms around rivers and streams in the Amazon region.